rizinorg/book/src/analysis/emulation.md

 Apart from the manual emulation mode, it can be used automatically in the analysis loop.
 For example, the `aaaa` command performs the ESIL emulation stage along with others.
-To disable or enable its usage you can use `anal.esil` configuration variable.
+To disable or enable its usage you can use `analysis.esil` configuration variable.
 There is one more important option, though setting it might be quite dangerous, especially in the case of malware - `emu.write` which allows ESIL VM to modify memory.
 Sometimes it is required though, especially in the process of deobfuscating or unpacking code.